mcgrof/devconfig/README.md

   * dev_bash_config_hacks_dest: where to copy the file to on the target system
   * dev_bash_config_hacks_root: where top copy the hacks file for root

+  * suse_register_system: if set to true we will try to register your system
+  * suse_registration_code: registration code to use

 Dependencies
 ------------